Slayyyter: 2022–2025: Starfucker and tour

-On June 9, 2023, Slayyyter released the synth-pop single "Out Of Time", which Nylon described as a "sleek" return.

-On July 20, she announced her second studio album, Starfucker, with "Out of Time" serving as its lead single.
-The following day, she released the album's second single "Miss Belladonna".

-On August 14, Slayyyter announced the third single from Starfucker, "Erotic Electronic".
-The music video for the single was released on August 17, with the single released the following day.
+On October 4, 2022, Tove Lo announced that Slayyyter would be the opening act on the North American leg of Tove Lo's Dirt Femme Tour.
+Slayyyter also teased new music in her own announcement.
+On June 9, 2023, Slayyyter released the synth-pop single "Out of Time", which Nylon called a "sleek" return after Troubled Paradise.
+On July 20, she announced her second studio album, Starfucker, "Out of Time" serving as its lead single.
+The next day, the album's second single "Miss Belladonna" came out.
+On August 14, she announced the third single from Starfucker, "Erotic Electronic".
+The music video for the single was released on August 17, and the single was released on August 18.

-Starfucker was released on September 22, 2023, with a deluxe edition following on December 1 of that year.
-The more conventional electropop and dance-pop style of the album deviated from the hyperpop sound of her previous releases.
-It is Slayyyter's first charting album, debuting at number 17 on Billboards Top Dance/Electronic Albums chart and peaking at number 10.
-The album received positive reviews from critics, with several considering it one of 2023's best.

-In order to promote the album, Slayyyter embarked on the Club Valentine Tour, which consists of 17 shows across the United States, Canada, the United Kingdom, and Ireland.
-It began on October 25, 2023, in Boston, and concluded on February 17, 2024, in London.
-As part of Spotify's "Spotify Singles" series, Slayyyter released a cover of Lady Gaga's song "Monster" on October 17, 2023.
-On a separate but related occasion in early 2024, Gaga later commented that she "loved" a TikTok video of Slayyyter lip-synching to her unreleased song "Brooklyn Nights".
+Slayyyter released Starfucker on September 22, 2023, later putting out a deluxe edition of the album on December 1.
+The conventional electropop and dance-pop style of the album deviated from the hyperpop sound of her previous releases.
+It was her first charting album, debuting at No. 17 on Billboards Top Dance/Electronic Albums chart and reached No. 10.
+The album was positive reviewed by critics, with several considering it one of 2023's best.
+Promoting the album, Slayyyter embarked on the Club Valentine Tour, 17 shows in the United States, Canada, the United Kingdom, and Ireland beginning on October 25, 2023, in Boston and concluded on February 17, 2024, in London.